-There are a handful of states that do not legally allow insurance companies to raise rates solely as a result of one speeding ticket (no matter which state the ticket came from).
+There are a handful of states that do not legally allow insurance companies to raise rates solely as a result of one speeding ticket, regardless of which state the ticket came from.
 Other states don’t have this regulation in place, and so it’s possible for the insurance company to raise rates after one speeding ticket, depending on other factors.

 Whether they do or not is difficult to determine.
 There are so many factors that go into insurance companies’ decisions, and almost all of them are based on complex algorithms.
 Generally speaking, if you have no claims history, no driving activity, and a good credit score, then it’s more likely that this one speeding ticket will not affect your rates.